 - Try scheduling your visit for Tuesday through Thursday mornings for lighter crowds.
 Locals tend to stop by on the weekends!
 Don't froget — if you're park hopping, you'll need a Disney Park Pass reservation for the first park you'll be visiting — so if that's EPCOT, you'll need a Disney Park Pass reservation for EPCOT!

 - Find interactive photo-ops throughout World Showcase.
 You and your tadpoles can become part of classic masterpieces for fun family photos!

 - Take time to visit with the artists around World Showcase.
 Watch them paint and chat with them!
 If art interests your tadpoles, this is a truly unique opportunity to show them where their creativity can take them.
-We love seeing Lily inspired to make her own giant dreamcatcher, and Tad excited to go home and paint his favorite Star Wars character.
+We loved seeing Lily inspired to make her own giant dreamcatcher, and Tad excited to go home and paint his favorite "Star Wars" character.

-- Check out your usual food stops such as Refreshment Outpost and Fife & Drum for more special Epcot International Festival of the Arts food and beverages.
+- Check out your usual food stops, such as Refreshment Outpost and Fife & Drum for more special EPCOT International Festival of the Arts food and beverages.